BuildForSDG/team-029-frontend/README.md

 npm install
 ```

-4. Create a `.env file` in the root directory and setup your database credentials and token/secret key.
-Check `.env.example` for instruction.

-5. Start the application by running
+4. Start the application by running
 ```
 npm start
 ```